• SERVICES

 Omnichannel engagement is a key retail concept enabling companies to offer a seamless consumer experience across various touchpoints.
 Health Care Insights Study 2022, based on a survey of 1,000 US-based respondents, indicated that four in ten people had a virtual consultation in the past year.
 The same study suggested that ~70% of the respondents think that the virtual consultation is better or about the same as the in-person visit.
 RHCs, owned by big-box retailers and pharmacy giants, are seizing the omnichannel opportunity by complementing their in-person visits with virtual care services.

 MinuteClinic (owned by CVS) started piloting telehealth services in 2015.
 In 2021, the company provided 19 million virtual consultations, of which ~10 million were for mental and behavioral health.
 The Little Clinic (owned by Kroger) stepped into telehealth services following the country-wide shutdown due to the coronavirus outbreak in March 2020.
-And, in 2021, with the aim to extend virtual care, Walmart Health acquired MeMD, a 24/7 telehealth company providing on-demand care for common illnesses, minor injuries, and mental health issues.
+In 2021, with the aim to extend virtual care, Walmart Health acquired MeMD, a 24/7 telehealth company providing on-demand care for common illnesses, minor injuries, and mental health issues.

 • Walk-in appointments

 The average wait time for a primary care physician appointment in the 15 largest cities of the US was 26 days, as per Merritt Hawkins survey data (2022).
 RHCs typically accept walk-in patients.
-Moreover, RHCs are open for extended evening hours and over weekends, when primary care physicians are not available.
+Moreover, RHCs are open for extended evening hours and over weekends when primary care physicians are not available.
 This allows the patients to visit an RHC at their convenience.

 • Geographic proximity